alanrogers/agar22/docs/index.md

 	extensively in pipelines.
 3. Module 4 (Day 2) will require RStudio.
 Please ensure you have [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/)
+installed on your machine.
+On a Mac, using homebrew, you can install it by typing

+    brew install r

-installed on your machine, and familiarize yourself with how to change directories and source scripts in R.
+at the bash prompt.
+Please familiarize yourself with how to change directories and source scripts in R.

 4. You will need `git` both to download the code and data for this workshop, and also to install Legofit on your computer.
 See the [Legofit tutorial](legofit/legotut.pdf) to find out how to install